-A "timely warning" will be issued to the FXUA community in the event that a situation arises, either on or off campus that constitutes an ongoing threat to the university community.
-The Director of

-Institutional Effectiveness and Quality Assurance will issue the timely warning to the university community.
+A "timely warning" will be issued to the FXUA community if a situation arises, either on or off campus that constitutes an ongoing threat to the university community.
+The Facilities & Property Management Office will issue the timely warning to the university community.